fncbook/fnc/chapter2/norms.md

 `````
 ::::

-The geometric interpretation of the matrix 2-norm shown in {numref}`Demo %s <demo-norms-matrix>`, as the radius of the smallest circle (or sphere or hypersphere in higher dimensions) containing the images of all unit vectors, is not a practical means of computing the norm.
+The geometric interpretation of the matrix 2-norm shown in @demo-norms-matrix, as the radius of the smallest circle (or sphere or hypersphere in higher dimensions) containing the images of all unit vectors, is not a practical means of computing the norm.
 Nor is there a simple formula like {eq}`mxinfnorm` or {eq}`mxonenorm` for it.
 The computation of the matrix 2-norm is discussed further in Chapter 7.

 ## Exercises